PhilippeChepy/platform/doc/Upgrade-Vault-Instances.md

   value for the cleanup step
   - move to the `terraform-base` directory
   - run `terraform apply`, this should update the instance-pool template ID
-3. With `exo` CLI, or by other means, get the list of current Vault instance.
+3. With `exo` CLI, or by other means, get the list of current Vault instances.
 These instances are using the old template:
     ```bash
     exo compute instance list |grep vault
     # 【output】